-The performance fee amount payable by the Fund is equal to the total daily performance fee accrual for each half-yearly period, ending 31 December and 30 June.
+The performance fee amount payable by the Fund is equal to the total daily performance fee accrual for each annual period, ending 30 June.

 The Investment Manager will only be paid the performance fee if the Fund's net daily performance fee accrual is positive.
 That is, any previous negative performance fee accruals generated when the Fund underperformed the Benchmark have been recovered.